allegro/allegro.tech/_posts/2016-03-17-writing-fast-cache-service-in-go.md

 7. [Summary](#summary)

 ## Requirements
-According to the requirements we received, our service should:
+According to the requirements, our service should:

 * use HTTP protocol to handle requests
 * handle 10k rps (5k for writes, 5k for reads)
 * cache entries for at least 10 minutes
-* server responses time (without time spent on the network) lower than
+* have responses time (measured without time spent on the network) lower than
     * 5ms -- mean
     * 10ms for 99.9th percentile
     * 400ms for 99.999th percentile
 * handle POST requests containing JSON messages, where each message: